Every year worldwide about 350 000 women die from pregnancy and

 Malawi and Mozambique) by a consortium of five African and three

-1st of February 2011 and will run during 5 years until
+1st of February 2011 and ran for 5 years until the

 MOMI is funded by

 the European Community's Seventh Framework Programme

 The project aims to add to global knowledge